cjeong1021/EID101/Data/Interviews10-4-2015.md

 Interview 10/4 (2)

-¡¤         Do you live outside of New York City?
+Â·         Do you live outside of New York City?
 Yes, Denver
-¡¤         If not, how long have you been staying in NYC, and planning to stay?
+Â·         If not, how long have you been staying in NYC, and planning to stay?
 Planning to stay for the weekend.
 Came on Friday.
-¡¤         What are some problems have faced when travelling in NYC?
+Â·         What are some problems have faced when travelling in NYC?
 Not able to communicate with friends that often
-¡¤         In NYC, what type of navigation do you use?
+Â·         In NYC, what type of navigation do you use?
 Google map
 a.
 If yes, what frustrate you the most about using that type of navigation you mentioned?
 Nothing really, except that Google maps need WiFi.
-¡¤         In NYC, what type of transportation do you use to travel around?
+Â·         In NYC, what type of transportation do you use to travel around?
  .
 Taxi(uber), walking, and subway.
-¡¤         What types of problems/concerns have you faced when you used the transportation you mentioned just now?
+Â·         What types of problems/concerns have you faced when you used the transportation you mentioned just now?
 Taxi is too expensive but uber seems ok to be an alternate.
-¡¤         Are you a Smartphone owner?
+Â·         Are you a Smartphone owner?
 Yes

 Interview 10/4 (3)

-¡¤         Do you live outside of New York City?
+Â·         Do you live outside of New York City?
 Yes, Seattle
-¡¤         If not, how long have you been staying in NYC, and planning to stay?
+Â·         If not, how long have you been staying in NYC, and planning to stay?
 Planning to stay for the weekend.
 Came on Thursday night.
-¡¤         What are some problems have faced when travelling in NYC?
+Â·         What are some problems have faced when travelling in NYC?
 Google maps found to be not as updated
-¡¤         In NYC, what type of navigation do you use?
+Â·         In NYC, what type of navigation do you use?
 Google map
 a.
 If yes, what frustrate you the most about using that type of navigation you mentioned?
-Google map didn¡¯t work on the phone¡ªit doesn¡¯t update where she is as she go along (since there¡¯s no WiFi) ¡¤         In NYC, what type of transportation do you use to travel around?
+Google map didnâ€™t work on the phoneâ€”it doesnâ€™t update where she is as she go along (since thereâ€™s no WiFi) Â·         In NYC, what type of transportation do you use to travel around?
 Walking, and subway.
-¡¤         What types of problems/concerns have you faced when you used the transportation you mentioned just now?
+Â·         What types of problems/concerns have you faced when you used the transportation you mentioned just now?
 Google map not updated, making traveling confusing.
-¡¤         Are you a Smartphone owner?
+Â·         Are you a Smartphone owner?
 Yes
-¡ñ	Are you a bike rider?
+â—	Are you a bike rider?
 Yes.
  .
 If yes, what's the primary purpose of using your bike?
 Mostly for exercising.
 Sometimes bike for leisure.
 Never for work because biking to work seems too dangerous.